Things To Know

 Schedule an appointment by calling or emailing (contact information to the right).

 Get to know your Academic Advisor.
-Your advisor is your advocate, someone who works to help make your time at Cameron University friendly and trouble-free.
+Your advisor is your advocate, someone who works to help make your time at Cameron University worthwhile and effective.
 The better your advisor knows you, the better he/she can help you get the most out of your educational experience.

 How to prepare for academic advising